 Bwindi Impenetrable Forest NP, Uganda

 Bwindi is a gem in the Southwest corner of Uganda.
-Africa’s oldest rainforest is a few hours from the border of Rwanda, Bwindi is beautiful rolling mountains surrounded by valleys rich in agriculture.
-Only a small village sits outside the park with options for accommodation from budget backpackers to upscale lodges.
+It contains Africa’s oldest rainforest and is a few hours from the border of Rwanda.
+Bwindi has beautiful rolling mountains surrounded by valleys rich in agriculture.
+Only a small village sits outside the park with options for accommodation and has everything from budget backpackers to upscale lodges.